In a Web3 World, Values Lead Your Marketing Strategy

 Marketing Analytics: Tracking is only used when needed and is done transparently with a clear ability for users to opt-out when feasible.
 Analytics software like Matomo and Plausible allow firms to own and/or host their data.
 There is a strong focus on keeping all analytics anonymous unless needed and communicated clearly to consumers.
 For blockchain market research and industry growth analytics, tools like Dune Analytics can be used to create SQL queries of activity on the Ethereum blockchain or IntoTheBlock to conduct market research and understand social media sentiment.

 Advertising: The primary growth channels are community building and partnerships with less desire to rely on leveraging third party, aggregate data.
 Of course, for the foreseeable future, phase 3 still uses ad platforms, text messaging, and email lists but the experience is built in a way that puts power and control of data into the consumer's and brand's hands.
-Firms like Lucidity use blockchain to help brands authenticate their advertising data.
 Blockchain based ad networks may also start to become more prevalent which reduces the need to buy and sell consumer data.
-Also, NFTs will be used in creative ways to reach consumers through digital experiences.
+Also, NFTs will continue to be used in creative ways to reach consumers through digital experiences.

 Data Storage: Centralized databases with large amounts of data will most likely be used to track internal data by marketing teams for many years to come.
 Honestly, blockchain may not make sense for managing internal customer data sets in most use cases.
 But when using an internal centralized database, continued evolution in how and what data is stored is the key decision to maintain a Web3 approach.
 Much of it goes back to being transparent with your customers about what data is collected and stored.
 Additionally, if you are managing prospect lists, limiting the use of the data and length of storage are important decisions.
 A good starting question if you are managing an internal, centralized marketing database is: What data is needed for this initiative and how long do we need to store it for?
 For example, firms like Trezor, the cryptocurrency hardware wallet manufacturer, are on record that they anonymize customer purchase data 90 days after each sale, just enough time to process the sale and returns.